tapani-hopkins/turkuwasps/README.md

 # turkuwasps

 R package for use at the [Zoological Museum of the University of Turku](https://collections.utu.fi/en/zoological-museum/).
-For analysing the ecology, taxonomy and diversity of the wasps collected by Malaise trapping in [Uganda 2014-2015](https://doi.org/10.5281/zenodo.2225643) and [Peru 1998-2011](https://doi.org/10.5281/zenodo.3559054).
+For analysing the ecology, taxonomy and diversity of the wasps collected by Malaise trapping in [Uganda 2014-2015](https://doi.org/10.5281/zenodo.2225643) and [Peru 1998-2011](https://doi.org/10.5281/zenodo.3559054), and the wasps collected by Malaise trapping and light trapping in Skanssi, Finland 2024.

 ## Current status